Melanotus leonardi

 Habitat

-are likely found in grassy or agricultural areas where develop in soil.
+are likely found in grassy or agricultural areas where larvae develop in soil.
 Related inhabit fields, pastures, and areas with grass cover.
 Larval is soil, particularly in crop fields where they feed on roots and tubers.

 Distribution